-Political columnist Louis Jacobson ranks Maryland’s governorship as one of the “most vulnerable” to switch political parties in 2022.
+In 2021, political columnist Louis Jacobson ranked Maryland’s governorship as one of the “most vulnerable” to switch political parties this year.

 “The most vulnerable governorship on our list is the open seat in deep-blue Maryland that moderate Republican Larry Hogan is vacating,” Jacobson wrote in a recent column.

-Larry Hogan’s [two] successful elections proved that while Maryland Democrats far outnumber registered Republicans, a Hogan-type Republican can win statewide.
+Larry Hogan’s [two] successful elections proved that Maryland is politically purple.

 Boyd Rutherford is out; Kelly Schulz is in